 Once the MadiDrop+ in placed in water, it consistently releases precise amounts of silver ions (about 20-63ppb silver ions in 10L of water after 24 hours).
 Ionic silver is an effective disinfectant for all bacterial waterborne pathogens, like E. coli and V. cholerae, and moderately effective for protozoan pathogens, like Cryptosporidia [3].
 However, silver is not highly effective for disinfection of viral pathogens, such as adenovirus.

 Contrastingly, conventional free chlorine (hydrochloric acid), is highly effective against viruses and bacteria, but is ineffective against protozoa.
-Disadvantages of using chlorine include, relatively low protection against protozoa and bad taste and odor [4].
+Disadvantages of using chlorine include relatively low protection against protozoa and bad taste and odor [4].
 The goal of the study is to investigate the synergistic effects of silver and chlorine to ideally maximize point-of-use water treatment.
 Additionally, the effects of the addition of chlorine on the release rate of silver ions in the MadiDrop+ were investigated.
 This research project was conducted in Thohoyandou, South Africa in Limpopo Province.
 All lab work was conducted at the University of Venda in Limpopo Province.

 Methods